cfoellmann/translation-toolkit/readme.txt

 * Bugfix: trailing NUL chars may comming out of a reversed *.mo files and will be skipped now
 * Bugfix: Chinese Traditional and Simplified can be used with translation API now
 * Bugfix: disabled (unavailable) API's may hang the editor call
+* Bugfix: Plugin/Theme Descriptions which are translatable (plugin loaded) shows up translated if possible.
 * Feature: User Interface has been polished to be closer at WordPress standard backend look and feel.
 * Feature: Translation API availabilities updated, visualization of which API is able to translate what language
 * Feature: special workaround only for WooCoomerce none standard German language file handling (temporary solution)